ajpage74/terraform-foundations-azure/AZURE.md

 ## ⚙️ Appendix A: A Taste of Git
 <a href="https://en.wikipedia.org/wiki/Git" target="_blank">Git</a> is the worlds most popular version control system (VCS).
-We'll be using Git to download the answer key for this workshop.
-We'll use this Git repo to experiment and learn.
+This appendix lab is a crash course in basic Git usage.
+We'll be using Git to download the answer key git repo and use it to learn and experiment.

 ---
 ### **Exercise 1:** Fork and Clone